 Premature (extra) beats are the most common arrhythmia.
 Everybody gets these extra beats occasionally but most people don’t notice them.
 Some heart diseases can cause premature beats, but most of the time they are harmless.
 An increase in premature beats can happen because of stress, exertion from exercise, caffeine or nicotine.

 Supraventricular arrhythmias are fast and often irregular heartbeats.
-The most common form is atrial fibrillation, where the top two chambers of the heart quiver instead of beating normally so the heart doesn't pump blood as effectively.
+The most common form is atrial fibrillation, where the top 2 chambers of the heart quiver instead of beating normally so the heart doesn't pump blood as effectively.

 Ventricular arrhythmias are irregular heartbeats that start in the lower part of the heart.
 These are more serious and require medical attention.

 Heart arrhythmia symptoms

 Many people with heart arrhythmias have no symptoms at all.
 But you might become aware of your heat beat, which is known as having palpitations.
 You might feel:

 - like your heart is skipping a beat